mingchen/node-nocache/README.md

 ## Introduction

-Add no-cache related headers for all the express response to disable caches.
+An node `express` middleware which add no-cache related headers for all the express response to disable caches.
+It is useful for REST API response, add no-cache headers to avoid browsers cache request response.

 The following headers are added to response header: